Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Preliminaries

 \subsection{Stochastic optimal control}

-In general, the stochastic optimal control problem\cite{nusken2021solving, domingo-enrich2024stochastic} seeks an optimal controller that steers the behavior of a given stochastic system to minimize a pre-specified cost function.
-For the dynamical system of reverse diffusion process in Equation \ref{eq:rsde}, we formalize an affine-control problem as below:
+Stochastic optimal control (SOC) \cite{nusken2021solving} seeks an optimal controller that steers the behavior of a given stochastic system to minimize a pre-specified cost function.
+For the stochastic dynamical diffusion system in Equation \ref{eq:rsde}, we formalize an affine-control problem as follows: